kaytlinwu/Wildfire_Analaysis_Data_Science_Midterm_Project/README.md

 A multilinear regression was made to help model the data from Montesinho Natural Park wildfires.

 The final model was found to be:
-* ISI = (-0.000428 * DC) + (1.167389 * month number)
+* ISI = (-0.000428 * DC) + (1.167389 * month number) <br>
 This model was able to explain 78% of the variance of ISI using DC and month number as the x variables.

 ## Challenges
 * The data set did not include important fire parameters such as FWI (Fire Weather Index) and BUI (Build Up Index) which provide the risk rating of a wildfire.
 * Data pertaining to the area burned was highly skewed towards 0.
 This may be because the area was in hectares and that the area burned of the fire was minimal/small and did not spread.
-* Number of fires represented in colder months such as November, December and January was small compared to the dataset.
+* The number of fires represented in colder months such as November, December and January was small compared to the dataset.
 May not be an accurate reflection of fires that occur during that month.
 * Data provided the month but not the year.
 Difficult to ascertain whether or not a yearly trend was present.
 * The fire weather indexes for days without fires was not included in the dataset.
 This reduced the ability to find causality between indexes and fires